FAForever/fa/blender/howto.md

 Then you can open a new texture.
 Browse to the correct folder and select the right texture(unit_Albedo.dds).

-### Seting Colour Space
+### Setting Color Space
 As a last step you need to make sure that the SpecTeam and Normal map use Non-Color colorspace.

 ![set to no-color](/blender/step%205.png)

-Otherwise the unit will look kind of odd and blender likes to reset it to sRGB colorspace when changing the image.
+Otherwise the unit will look kind of odd and blender likes to reset that to sRGB colorspace when changing the image.

 If you want to look inside the node group you can select it and open it with "tab".